-A year after Postman, director Sidney Lumet’s film The Verdict was released (starring Paul Newman as an alcoholic, ambulance-chasing lawyer who tries to redeem himself with a malpractice case), and Mamet received an Academy Award nomination for adapting the screenplay from the novel by Barry Reed.
+A year after Postman, director Sidney Lumet’s film The Verdict was released (starring Paul Newman as an alcoholic, ambulance-chasing lawyer who tries to redeem himself with a malpractice case).
+Mamet received an Academy Award nomination for adapting the screenplay from the novel by Barry Reed.

-His other screenwriting credits include the Chicago gangster tale The Untouchables (1987), American Buffalo (1996, based on his play), the political satire Wag the Dog (1997) and Silence of the Lambs sequel Hannibal (2001).
+His other screenwriting credits include the Chicago gangster tale The Untouchables (1987), American Buffalo (1996, based on his play), the political satire Wag the Dog (1997), and the Silence of the Lambs sequel Hannibal (2001).